Title: | Laboratory of Teaching to Statistics and Mathematics |

 ---|---|

-Description: | An educational package for the teaching of statistics and mathematics in primary and higher education.
-The objective is to assist in teaching/learning for both student study planning and teacher teaching strategies.
-The leem package will try to bring, in a simple and at the same time in-depth, knowledge of statistics and mathematics to everyone who wants to study these areas of knowledge.
-The main function of the package is 'leem' function. |
+Description: | An educational package for teaching statistics and mathematics in both primary and higher education.
+The objective is to assist in the teaching/learning process, both for student study planning and teacher teaching strategies.
+The leem package aims to provide, in a simple yet in-depth manner, knowledge of statistics and mathematics to anyone who wants to study these areas of knowledge. |

-Authors: | Ben Deivide [aut, cre] , Alexandre Celestino [ctb] , Juliane Nassarala [ctb] |
+Authors: | Ben Deivide [aut, cre] |

 Maintainer: | Ben Deivide <[email protected]> |